Location Highlights

 - Wildlife Guides: There are a number of excellent specialist local naturalist and birding guides in Kenya, and we suggest that one such individual should accompany you for the duration of your Kenya journey.

 - When to Visit: Situated on the equator, Kenya offers a very pleasant climate year-round, especially as much of the country lies at quite high altitude, where the temperatures are reliably comfortable.
-Only on the coast (where it is humid) and in the lower or ‘dry country’ reserves such as the Masai Mara, Amboseli, and particularly Samburu, does it get hot.
+Only on the coast (where it is humid) and in the lower or ‘dry country’ reserves such as the Maasai Mara, Amboseli, and particularly Samburu, does it get hot.
 By contrast, at higher altitudes, nights and early mornings can be chilly, so a little warm clothing is required.
-The coolest and driest season runs from late June until October – the period in which the wildebeest and zebra herds move into and graze the Masai Mara (which is also excellent at other times too!).
-Kenya is affected by two rainy seasons – the ‘short rains’ in November and December and the ‘long rains’ from March until the end of May.
+The coolest and driest season runs from late June until October – the period in which the wildebeest and zebra herds move into and graze the Maasai Mara (which is also excellent at other times too!).
+Kenya is affected by two rainy seasons – the ‘short rains’ in November and December, and the ‘long rains’ from March until the end of May.
 Safaris at these times can be very worthwhile, since there are far fewer tourists, the birds are in breeding plumage and vegetation is lush; however, access can be limited at the wettest times in April and May.
 For birders, the period from October to March is the most productive, not just because many resident species are breeding, but because the number and variety of birds is enhanced by the influx of wintering species from the northern hemisphere.

-J F M A M J J A S O N D YY YY YY Y Y YY YY YY YY YY YY YY - Getting Around: Although road conditions in Kenya vary considerably, the network of roads within the country is very good, meaning that scheduled internal or charter flights are a luxury rather than a necessity.
+J F M A M J J A S O N D YY YY Y Y Y YY YY YY YY YY YY YY - Getting Around: Although road conditions in Kenya vary considerably, the network of roads within the country is very good, meaning that scheduled internal or charter flights are a luxury rather than a necessity.
 Most road journeys, though, are quite long, varying from a few hours to half a day or more, so a charter flight (to access Samburu in the north for example) offers a short and scenic option that we should be pleased to arrange for you if required.

 Accommodation